margined-protocol/perpetuals/contracts/margined_vamm/README.md

 The vAMM is the contract that enables user's to take perpetual positions through its "virtual" automated market maker.

-The vAMM also integrates with the price feed contracts for access to market data.
+The vAMM also integrates with the price feed contracts for access to market data, such as Orderbook or AMM on Oraichain and Kucoin.

 ---